William Carey (missionary): Late Indian period

 Once settled in Serampore, the mission bought a house large enough to accommodate all of their families and a school, which was to be their principal means of support.
 Ward set up a print shop with a secondhand press Carey had acquired and began the task of printing the Bible in Bengali.
 In August 1800 Fountain died of dysentery.
 By the end of that year, the mission had their first convert, a Hindu named Krishna Pal.
 They had also earned the goodwill of the local Danish government and Richard Wellesley, then Governor-General of India.

+In May 1799 William Ward and Hannah and Joshua Marshman arrived from England and joined Carey in his work.
+The three men became known as the Serampore trio.

 The conversion of Hindus to Christianity posed a new question for the missionaries concerning whether it was appropriate for converts to retain their caste.
 In 1802, the daughter of Krishna Pal, a Sudra, married a Brahmin.
 This wedding was a public demonstration that the church repudiated the caste distinctions.

 Brunsdon and Thomas died in 1801.
 The same year, the Governor-General founded Fort William College, a college intended to educate civil servants.
 He offered Carey the position of professor of Bengali.
 Carey's colleagues at the college included pundits, whom he could consult to correct his Bengali testament.
-One of his colleagues was Madan Mohan Tarkalankar who taught him the Sanskrit language.
+One of his colleagues was Madan Mohan who taught him the Sanskrit language.
 He also wrote grammars of Bengali and Sanskrit, and began a translation of the Bible into Sanskrit.
 He also used his influence with the Governor-General to help put a stop to the practices of infant sacrifice and suttee, after consulting with the pundits and determining that they had no basis in the Hindu sacred writings (although the latter would not be abolished until 1829).

 Dorothy Carey died in 1807.
 Due to her debilitating mental breakdown, she had long since ceased to be an able member of the mission, and her condition was an additional burden to it.
 John Marshman wrote how Carey worked away on his studies and translations, "…while an insane wife, frequently wrought up to a state of most distressing excitement, was in the next room…".